 ‘Ukulele Lessons For Advanced Players – Ideas for where to go next and what I have found helpful.
 Advice on books to learn from, how to teach yourself, write songs, perform, and create your own style.

 Sometimes all it takes to understand a song or technique is to see it happen.
-That?s why I have created many video lesson on Youtube that are linked to here.
+For your learning pleasure, here is a page of all my ‘ukulele video lessons.

 - ‘Ukulele video lessons are on their own page.